vele616/monorepo/packages/jobboard/website/content/jobs/software-development-engineer-java-remote-eu-hicx-solutions-oAoTk.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/hicx-solutions"
 companyWebsite: "http://www.hicxsolutions.com/"
 summary: "Interested in new opportunities and have 2 years in professional Java programming with experience in application design, software development, and maintenance?
-Hicx-solutions has a job opening for a software development engineer: java."
+HICX has a job opening for a software development engineer."
 summaryBackup: "To apply as a software development engineer: java at Hicx-solutions, you preferably need to have some knowledge of: #java, #spring, #javascript."
-featured: 20
+featured: 8
 ---

 ## Software Development Engineer: Java - Remote (Europe)